couchbaselabs/observability/README.md

 multimanager_node_checker_status{cluster="961b7464aca17a7db150fb0e44be5849",name="supportedVersion",node="47a45d39583947823ac9866dce2a74b2"} 0
 ```

-The metric values are mapped as follows:
+The values of each metric represent the current status of the checker.
+The integer values have the following meanings:
-* 0: Good
+* 0: Good (everything is fine, no action required)
-* 1: Warn
+* 1: Warn (potential issue, worth investigating)
-* 2: Alert
+* 2: Alert (serious issue, action required)
-* 3: Info
+* 3: Info (informational only, no action required)
-* 4: Missing
+* 4: Missing (checker failed to run or information was not available)

 # Distributed deployment